 Santorini is easily reachable from Greece’s capital Athens and can be combined for an island-hopping via ferry with islands like Mykonos, Crete, Paros, Naxos and more.

 I would recommend combining a couple of Greek Islands to your itinerary.
-Holidays in Mykonos and Santorini are very popular thanks to their history.
+Holidays in Mykonos and Santorini are very popular thanks to their history, or why not visit Lesvos, third largest island in Greece but a relatively untouched one.
 According to mythology, Santorini is the lost city of Atlantis, whilst Mykonos was formed from the petrified bodies of giants killed by Hercules.

 Santorini is perfect for quiet relaxation and exploring, whereas Mykonos is a much more vibrant island with a mix of party atmosphere and family-friendly amenities.